 Literature in the Persian language continues to attract a foreign audience.

-Persian culture is also famous for its tile work, intricate mosaic, and miniature paintings.
+Persian culture is also famous for its tile work, intricate mosaics, and miniature paintings.
 Their finely woven carpets and rugs, with breathtaking colors, are classic examples of Persian rich culture the language can help you to enjoy.

 10. A bridge between other tongues